-This result cannot be extended to arbitrary dimension because in the papers [5, 8, 10] it is shown that for $n \geq 7$ there are smooth periodic maps without fixed points.
-Obviously these maps cannot be linearized.
-It is worth to remark that, when dealing with local linearizability, there is a result valid in arbitrary dimension.
-Montgomery and Bochner proved that in any dimension, m-periodic maps having a fixed point and of class C^k , $k \geq 1$, are always locally C^k -linearizable in a neighborhood of this point, see [14] or Theorem 3.8 below.
+Theorem A cannot be extended to arbitrary dimension because in the papers [5, 8, 10] it is shown that for $n \ge 7$ there are smooth periodic maps without fixed points.
+Obviously these maps cannot be linearised.
+It is worth remarking that, when dealing with local linearisability, there is a result valid in arbitrary dimension.
+Montgomery and Bochner proved that in any dimension, m-periodic maps having a fixed point and of class C^k , $k \ge 1$, are always locally C^k -linearisable in a neighbourhood of this point, see [15] or Theorem 3.8 below.
 As we will see, an extension of this result will be one of the clues in our approach.